 'Worker' has a special wide meaning for these protections.
 As well as employees, it includes the self-employed, agency workers and people who aren't employed but are in training with employers.

 To be protected, you need to reasonably believe that malpractice or 'relevant failure' in the workplace is happening, has happened or will happen.
-You also need to make your disclosure in the right way.

 The types of malpractice the law covers are: